jessepinho/project-euler/README.md

-My tinkerings with and solutions for Project Euler in Ruby and PHP (thus far).
+My tinkerings with, and solutions for, Project Euler.
+Written in Ruby and PHP (thus far).